 Graduate students interested in applying to the Navy internships in San Diego or Bethesda are advised to contact the Navy Recruiting Office in their local areas.
 This office can typically be found on line by searching Navy Recruiting.
 Applicants should specifically ask for Medical Programs Recruiting.
 Often, small recruiting offices will not have Medical Program Recruiters, but they can easily direct the applicant to the closest Medical Programs Recruiter.
+If you continue to have difficulty finding a recruiter, please contact us at: usn.ncr.bumedfchva.list.msc-clinicalpsychology@health.mil

 Since 2020, all interviews for the Navy internships' classes have been conducted virtually.
-We anticipate this will be the case for interviews conducted in November 2024 for the 2025-2026 internship classes in consideration of a desire to reduce the cost and complexity of the interview process for our applicants.
+In consideration of a desire to reduce the cost and complexity of the interview process for our applicants, we anticipate that this will be the case for interviews conducted in the future as well.
 That said, applicants who are invited for interviews during the APPIC Match process are welcome to tour the campuses of either or both of the San Diego and Bethesda internship sites during specially scheduled Open Houses if they are interested in doing so.
 However, we fully understand the time, travel, and financial burden of the APPIC Match process and want to make clear that whether an applicant chooses to visit in person will not be factored into the selection process.
 Applicants are strongly encouraged to contact the Director of Psychology Training with any questions or concerns.

-APPENDIX B: ROTATION PERFORMANCE AND OTHER EVALUATION DOCUMENTS
+APPENDIX B: INTERNSHIP FORMS AND POLICY